hk-speedrunning/HK-Rules/route-notes/Any% (1.4.3.2+ Spore Shroom／Deepnest).md

 - break the chains, let them scream

 ## The Hollow Knight
-- THK is much faster on this patch than on 1221, so Fireborn’s video is only so helpful.
-My experience says to usually only go for two nail swings after an attack to not get caught in a swing when they start another attack, but it can depend.
-- When THK is stabbing themself they only take 1 damage from any source.
-Don’t use your spells then: save up soul for after, take time to heal if you need.
-- If you can get over THK as they scream so you fall into them, you get to gain control early and ‘skip’ the scream.
-This is only really useful for the fourth and final scream (counting first from the one that begins the fight).
-- focus after they die, absorb the infection, GG

-## THK Scream
-- before leaving Beast’s Den, bench and remove Shaman Stone for Spore Shroom (don’t overcharm, your soul is just going to healing)

-## The Hollow Knight
 - The strategy here is much different with Spore Shroom.
 The charm has a cooldown on when it produces a spore cloud, but that gets reset if you take damage.
 So optimally, you can heal, get hit, and start another heal to do a ton more damage.
 - The other major tactic is using inventory to cancel knockback - if you open your inventory while on the ground before you get hit, you get control immediately instead of having a knockback animation.
 This means you can start healing quicker after taking a hit.
 - To my knowledge, Spore Shroom bypasses THK’s 1-damage self-stab rule, but it’s still one of the best times to stock up on soul.
+- If you can get over THK as they scream so you fall into them, you get to gain control early and ‘skip’ the scream.
+This is only really useful for the fourth and final scream (counting first from the one that begins the fight).
+- focus after they die, absorb the infection, GG